The Bicameral Mind

 The Internet and social media have not made it easier to determine the truth.
 I’m disgusted with the number of people who ask their social media acquaintances for answers that they should be getting from reliable sources, or they should already know.
 I really don’t think you should ask the Internet if you should take a child to the doctor if they swallowed a bolt, or has a rash.

 The Internet lies, and even worse, it changes.
 We all heard about Edward Welch driving to a D.C. area pizza parlor with an assault rifle to stop a sex trafficing ring being run from the parlor’s non-existent basement.
-From my personal experience, I distinctly recall one of the US Air Force’s first combat pilots firing an anti-satellite missile at the Solwind satellite.
+From my personal experience, I distinctly recall one of the US Air Force’s first female combat pilots firing an anti-satellite missile at the Solwind satellite.
 Wikipedia reports that same event as a man shot the satellite.
 I’m too lazy to dig up the microfiche of the company newsletter proudly touting that a woman combat pilot fired our missile, so I have no evidence to edit the Wikipedia article.

 One of the other things I learned from that time was the design protocol to never trust automation to “fire ordnance”.
 If, for timing purposes, we required computers to calculate the firing time, we used an array of electromagnetic relays to take the output of multiple computers to arrive at a consensus.
 Even then, a human initiated the chain of events leading up to the stage separation.
-On the Inertial Upper Stage, deployed from the Space Shuttle, there is a level on the side of the booster that turns the booster on.
-Its impractical to have an astronaut suit up to flip the lever, so there was the equivalent of a tin can over the level tied to a string (a “lanyard” in NASA-speak) with the other end tied to the Space Shuttle.
+On the Inertial Upper Stage, deployed from the Space Shuttle, there is a lever on the side of the booster that turns the booster on.
+Its impractical to have an astronaut suit up to flip the lever, so there was the equivalent of a tin can over the lever tied to a string (a “lanyard” in NASA-speak) with the other end tied to the Space Shuttle.
 The atronaut mission specialist would flip the switches to tilt the booster’s cradle in the Space Shuttle and release the springs to push the booster out.
 As the booster drifted out the string would tighten and flip the lever turning on the booster.
 Only then would the booster’s computers boot up, calculate the booster’s position, and wait until the booster had drifted far enough away from the Space Shuttle to fire its attitude control jets to turn booster around and fire the first stage.

-The US military also had us apply this principle to weopanry.
+The US military also had us apply this principle to weaponry.
 Automation could not initiate anything that could kill a human.
 A human needs to be holding the trigger on anything that could kill another human.

 Same principles of not trusting automation applied to finances.
 The first NASDAQ trading islands were required to delay the quote information on stocks by several seconds before it reached the bidding systems.
 This was to discourage feedback loops in automated trading systems.
 Since then those limits have been eliminated, or just become ineffective.
 At least once the stock price of a perfectly good company was driven to zero causing a suspension of trading.
 After a day, the stock returned to its “normal” expected price.
 The SEC has already commented that high frequency trading, based on nothing but fluctuations of stock prices, is driving out the research driven investors that look at the fundamentals of company like profitability, indebtedness, gross sales.